An Overview of Cubist

 Conds Model

-The first column shows the approximate percentage of cases for which the attribute concerned appears in a condition of an applicable rule, while the second column gives the percentage of cases for which the attribute appears in the linear model of an applicable rule.
-The second entry, for example, says that displ is used in the condition part of rules that cover 90% of cases and in the models of rules that cover 99% of cases.
+The first column shows the approximate percentage of cases for which the named attribute appears in a condition of an applicable rule, while the second column gives the percentage of cases for which the attribute appears in the linear formula of an applicable rule.
+The second entry, for example, says that displ is used in the condition part of rules that cover 92% of cases and in the formulas of rules that cover 98% of cases.
 Attributes for which both these values are less than 1% are not shown.

 If a test file is present, Cubist produces a summary similar to that for the training cases:

-Cubist also generates a file filestem.pred (here mpg2001.pred) that shows the actual and predicted value for each test case.
+Cubist also generates a file filestem.pred (here fc2008.pred) that shows the actual and predicted value for each test case.
 The first few lines of this file generated from the run above are:

 Actual Predicted Case